top of page

 Optional Flavor Variations (Keep It Simple)

-This recipe is perfect as-is, but you can add subtle variant of flavors if you wish:
+This recipe is perfect as-is, but you can add subtle flavor variations if you wish:

 • Rum